boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 ~~~
 {: #figure-11 title="An Example of S-NSSAI embedded into IPv6" artwork-align="center"}

-   In the example, the most significant 96 bits of the IPv6 address are
+   In the example shown in {{figure-11}}, the most significant 96 bits of the IPv6 address are
-   unique to NF, but do not carry any slice specific information, while
+   unique to NF, but do not carry any slice-specific information, while
-   the least significant 32 bits are used to embed S-NSSAI information.
+   the least significant 32 bits are used to embed the S-NSSAI information.
-   The 96-bit part of the address could be further divided, based for
+   The 96-bit part of the address may be further divided based, for
-   example on geographical location, or DC identification.
-128 bits is
+   example, on the geographical location or the DC identification.
-   wide enough to design an IPv6 addressing scheme, which is most
-   suitable for particular 5G deployment.

-   {{figure-12}} shows an example slicing deployment, where S-NSSAI is
+   {{figure-12}} shows an example of slicing deployment, where S-NSSAI is
    embedded into IPv6 addresses used by NFs.
 NF-A has a set of tunnel
-   termination points, with unique per slice IP addresses allocated from
+   termination points, with unique per-slice IP addresses allocated from
-   the 2001:db8::a:0:0/96 subnet, while NF-B uses set of tunnel
+   the 2001:db8::a:0:0/96 prefix, while NF-B uses set of tunnel
-   termination points with per slice IP addresses allocated from
+   termination points with per-slice IP addresses allocated from
    2001:db8::b:0:0/96.
 This example shows two slices: eMBB (SST=1) and
    MIoT (SST=3).
 Therefore, for eMBB the tunnel IP addresses are auto-
    derived (without the need for a mapping table) as {2001:db8::a:100:0,